Khandeshi language

-Khandeshi is a language spoken in the Maharashtra state of India.
-It is spoken in the Khandesh region (Districts Dhule, Jalgaon and Nandurbar [धुळे, जळगाव आणि नंदुरबार]) wedged between the territory of Bhili and that of Marathi.
+Khandeshi is an Indo-Aryan language spoken in the Khandesh region of north-west Maharashtra, and also in Gujarat.
 It consists of Khandeshi proper, and the Dangri and Ahirani dialects.
-Kunbi and Rangari also are dialects.
+Kunbi and Rangari are dialects.
+The Ahirani dialect of this language is mostly spoken.
+Devanagari script is used to write Khandeshi language.
 The words "Ahirani" and "Khandeshi" are sometimes used interchangeably: Ahirani as the caste-based name (after Ahirs), and Khandesh as the region-based name.

-Etymology

-A detailed study of the various etymologies of the word Khandesh appears in the book Ahirani Boli by Dr. Ramesh Suryawanshi.
+The Census of 1911, 1921 and 1931 counted the Ahirani speaking people as Gujaratis but in later decades they have been recognized as a different language.